16n-faderbank/16n-editor/README.md

 ## Build Requirements

-- Node.js v16+
+- Node.js v22+ (LTS)
 - pnpm (preferred for performance, storage reasons.)

 ## Usage Requirements

 - As a WebMIDI app, you need a client that can support it.
 That basically means Chrome right now.
-- A 16n running firmware v2.0.0 or higher.
+- A 16n running firmware v2.0.0 or higher, or a 16nx running firmware v3.0.0 or higher

 ## Installation